List of articles № 14

 Kittens climb curtains because the behavior satisfies several innate drives.
 Vertical exploration: young cats are programmed to seek elevated positions where they can observe surroundings and avoid predators.
 Claw maintenance: the fabric’s texture offers a convenient surface for sharpening and exercising claws..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if your cat is faking it.
+Instruction: how to tell that your cat is aging.

-Instruction: how to tell if your cat has liver problems.
+Instruction: how to tell if your cat is too fat and how to help it.

 Instruction: how to tell if your cat is lonely.